Specimens of Tyrannosaurus: "Sue": FMNH PR2081

 Susan Hendrickson of the Black Hills Institute discovered the best-preserved Tyrannosaurus currently known, in the Hell Creek Formation near Faith, South Dakota, on 12 August 1990.
 About 90% of the skeleton was recovered, allowing the first complete description of a Tyrannosaurus rex skeleton.
 This specimen, named "Sue" in honor of its discoverer, soon became embroiled in a legal battle over its ownership.
-The owner of the land the fossil was found, Maurice Williams, as well the Sioux Tribe he belonged to, claimed ownership, the Institute had considered itself to have.
+The owner of the land where the fossil was found, Maurice Williams, as well as the Sioux Tribe he belonged to, claimed ownership which the Institute had considered itself to have.
 In 1997, the suit was settled in favor of Williams and the fossil was returned to Williams' ownership.
 Williams quickly offered up "Sue" for auction by Sotheby's in New York, where it was sold to the Field Museum of Natural History in Chicago for US$8.4 million—the highest price ever paid for a fossil before being surpassed by Stan.

 Sue has a length of 12.3–12.4 m, stands 3.66–3.96 m tall at the hips, and according to the most recent studies estimated to have weighed between 8.4 and 14 metric tons when alive.
 It has been hypothesised that Sue's impressive size may have been achieved due to a prolonged ontogenic development, since it is the third oldest Tyrannosaurus known.
 Sue's age at the time of death was estimated by Peter Mackovicky and the University of Florida to be 28 years old, over 6–10 years older than most big Tyrannosaurus specimens, like MOR 555, AMNH 5027 or BHI 3033.
 The only known specimen of T. rex that is older than Sue is Trix.

 Preparation of "Sue" (FMNH PR2081) was completed at the Field Museum and the skeleton was placed on exhibit on 17 May 2000.